5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 It's time to test your skills!

 The challenge is to analyze and perform Sentiment Analysis on the tweets using the US Airline Sentiment dataset.
-This will help to gauge people's sentiments about each of the major U.S. airline.
+This dataset will help to gauge people's sentiments about each of the major U.S. airlines.

-This data comes from  [Crowdflower's Data for Everyone library](http://www.crowdflower.com/data-for-everyone)  and constitutes twitter reviews about how travellers in February 2015 expressed their feelings on Twitter about every major U.S. airline.
+This data comes from [Crowdflower's Data for Everyone library](http://www.crowdflower.com/data-for-everyone) and constitutes Twitter reviews about how travelers in February 2015 expressed their feelings on Twitter about every major U.S. airline.
 The reviews have been classified as positive, negative, and neutral.

 ### Steps: